Subsurface scattering

-Subsurface scattering (SSS), also known as subsurface light transport (SSLT), is a mechanism of light transport in which light that penetrates the surface of a translucent object is scattered by interacting with the material and exits the surface potentially at a different point.
+In optics, subsurface scattering or subsurface light transport is the traveling of light through the surface of translucent object, the subsequent scattering of light caused by interactions with the material, and exiting the surface potentially at a different point.
 Light generally penetrates the surface and gets scattered a number of times at irregular angles inside the material before passing back out of the material at a different angle than it would have had if it had been reflected directly off the surface.

 Subsurface scattering is important for realistic 3D computer graphics, being necessary for the rendering of materials such as marble, skin, leaves, wax and milk.
 If subsurface scattering is not implemented, the material may look unnatural, like plastic or metal.

 Rendering techniques

 Direct surface scattering (left) plus subsurface scattering (middle) creates the final image on the right.

 To improve rendering efficiency, many real-time computer graphics algorithms only compute the reflectance at the surface of an object.
 In reality, many materials are slightly translucent: light enters the surface; is absorbed, scattered and re-emitted – potentially at a different point.
 Skin is a good case in point; only about 6% of reflectance is direct, 94% is from subsurface scattering.
 An inherent property of semitransparent materials is absorption.
 The further through the material light travels, the greater the proportion absorbed.
 To simulate this effect, a measure of the distance the light has traveled through the material must be obtained.